veliovgroup/Meteor-Files/README.md

    * On `development` stage: `yourDevAppDir/.meteor/local/build/programs/server`, note: __all files will be removed as soon as your application will rebuild__ or you run `meteor reset`.
 To keep you storage persistent use absolute path *outside of your project folder*, we recommend to use `/data` directory
    * On `production`: `yourProdAppDir/programs/server`
  2. __How to pause/continue upload and get progress/speed/remaining time?__: see *Object* returned from [`insert` method](https://github.com/VeliovGroup/Meteor-Files/wiki/Insert-(Upload))
+ 3. When using any of `accounts` packages - package `accounts-base` must be explicitly added to `.meteor/packages` above `ostrio:files`

 API overview (*[full API](https://github.com/VeliovGroup/Meteor-Files/wiki)*)
 ========
-Note: When using any of `accounts` packages - package `accounts-base` must be explicitly added to `.meteor/packages` above `ostrio:files`

 #### `new FilesCollection([config])` [*Isomorphic*]
 Read full docs for [`FilesCollection` Constructor](https://github.com/VeliovGroup/Meteor-Files/wiki/Constructor)